 They boast a pretty decent one right now in Dak Prescott, so fans need not worry through the offseason and preseason who will be at the helm battling the Washington Redskins, Philadelphia Eagles and New York Giants in the NFC East.

 The franchise’s best signal caller of all time is a contentious debate, but I’ll attempt to rank the top 5.

 For all the flak he receives, Cowboys quarterback Dak Prescott actually been one of the most efficient passers to ever don the navy and silver.

-A prominent rusher, the former Mississippi State signal caller is closing in on 1,000 career rushing yards but still has a ways to go to catch Staubach’s mark of 2,264 rushing yards.
+A prominent rusher, the former Mississippi State signal caller was closing in on 1,000 career rushing yards before the season but still has a ways to go to catch Staubach’s mark of 2,264 rushing yards.
 It’s not crazy to think Prescott could move even higher on this list if he plays the rest of his career in AT&T Stadium.

 4. Danny White